desihub/desidatamodel/doc/QUICKLOOK/ql-countbins-CAMERA-EXPID.rst

 ===================== ============= ========== ============================================================
 CAMERA                b4            string     b0-b9, r0-r9, z0-z9
-EXPID                 00003900      int        Exposure ID FLAVOR                science       string     The type of exposure that can flat, arc or science PANAME                BoxcarExtract string     Name of pipeline algorihm QATIME                2018-05-27T   float      Timestamp (UTC) of time of QA execution
+EXPID                 00003900      int        Exposure ID FLAVOR                science       string     The type of exposure that can be flat, arc or science PANAME                BoxcarExtract string     Name of pipeline algorihm QATIME                2018-05-27T   float      Timestamp (UTC) of time of QA execution
                       11:33:21.646
-NIGHT                 20191017      int        The night of observation PROGRAM               dark          string     name of the observing program: dark, grey, bright
+NIGHT                 20191017      int        The night of observation PROGRAM               dark          string     name of the observing program: dark, gray, bright

-NGOODFIB              500           int        number of fibers with a nonzero number of bins above highest threshold N_KNOWN_BROKEN_FIBERS 0             int        number od known broken fibers NGOODFIB_STATUS       "NORMAL"      string
+NGOODFIB              500           int        number of fibers with a nonzero number of bins above highest threshold N_KNOWN_BROKEN_FIBERS 0             int        number of known broken fibers NGOODFIB_STATUS       "NORMAL"      string
 ===================== ============= ========== ============================================================